 But with so many available, how do you decide which is best?

-In this article we’ll cover some of the more popular Dogecoin mining pools, and the pros and cons of each.
+In this article we’ll cover some of the top Dogecoin mining pools for 2018, and the pros and cons of each.

 Quick recap on Dogecoin